arjunmehta/node-georedis/README.md

 ## Basic Usage
-If you have a redis server accessible to node/io.js, usage of this module should be extremely simple:
+Usage of this module should be extremely simple.
+Just make sure that your redis server is accessible to your node/io.js environment.
+Because this module uses redis as a store, almost all methods have integrated error handling for queries.

 ### Include